bnossum/midgetv/README.md

 ### How to compile
 A first time user need some instructions on how/what to compile.
 Presently this is not written, but a very short introduction is [here](doc/README.md).

+### History

+Midgetv development started with the RISC-V SoftCPU contest late 2018.
+As it turned out, midgetv was not in a state do be presented as a candidate for the competition, a fate surely shared with many other designs.
+It was, however, so close to usefulness for me that I could not just ignore it and let it die.

 ### Semantic Versioning API specification
 1. Signal interface to module [`m_midgetv_core`](work/code/m_midgetv_core.v) is part of the API.